 Contract Status Reporting

 Most Fish and Wildlife program contracts are required to report on the progress of their work on either a monthly or quarterly basis.
 Monthly reports are typically due on the 7th of each month, and should cover the previous month's activities.
-Quarterly reports are typically due on the 15th of each month, and should cover activities of the previous quarter (the past three months).
-Beginning October 1, 2005, most Fish and Wildlife Program contractors will submit status reports in Pisces, BPA's fish and wildlife project management software system.
+Quarterly reports are typically due on the 15th of each month, and should cover activities of the previous quarter (the previous three months).

 Annual Progress Reports